| Update

 result should be a clear framework for evaluating General Aviation's economic contribution

+at a local and national level.
 Underlying the project is a belief that a

 better understanding of the needs of General Aviation will increase support for the